INFORMSJoC/2024.0546/src/Comp/ALogTP/readme.md

   Output: a network in [0,1]^L derived from Link by replacing the −1s with the elements in x.

-- `path-following.m`: the main program of LogTP, which is applied to the subnetworks.
+- `path-following.m`: the main program of LogTP, applied to the subnetworks.
-Here we handle a homotopy system of 2num dimensions, corresponding to the non-robust links.
-There are a few adjustments to the codes when computing the partial derivatives of the utility functions: we have to combine the strengths of the non-robust links and the robust ones with the Matlab function `insert.m` before the computation.
-The rest technical details are the same as the basic version LogTPc.
+Here we handle a homotopy system of 2num variables, corresponding to the non-robust links. (each non-robust link corresponds to 2 variables) There are a few adjustments to the codes when computing the partial derivatives of the utility functions: we have to combine the strengths of the non-robust links and the robust ones with the Matlab function `insert.m` before the computation.
+The rest codes are the same as the basic version LogTPc.

 Input: Link in [0,1]^L, a network records the structure of the subnetwork.